 John's team have designed a mechanism that allows John to easily pick up objects off the floor.
 The team have modified a single crutch by incorporating a pulley mechanism that opens and closes a claw.
 The crutch interfaces with his right arm, allowing John's left arm to control the pulley.

+2019 TOM: MELBOURNE MAKEATHON REPORT

+TEAM JOANNE

+Challenge:

 Joanne, a 47-year-old studying her Cert IV in Disability, has a neurological degenerative muscular disease which limits her mobility in her arms and legs.
 Joanne has trouble using her hands due to her flexed wrists and poor skin quality, making simple tasks incredibly difficult.
 Joanne would like to create a system that allows her to brush her teeth independently and maintain good oral hygiene.
+Solution:

-Team Joanne have designed two components that make the process of brushing her teeth more Firstly accessible. they have developed a device that Joanne can easily grip, which has a rotating toothbrush head.
+Team Joanne have designed two components that make the process of her brushing teeth more Firstly accessible. they have developed a device that Joanne can easily grip, which has a rotating toothbrush head.
 They have also created a toothpaste dispenser that along with the toothbrush, can be stuck up on a wall or mirror.
 This challenge was proudly presented by Australian Unity.